The Picard group of the universal moduli space of vector bundles on stable curves: The universal moduli space .

 \subsection{Local structure.}

-The local structure of the stack $\CVc$ is governed by the deformation theory of pairs $(C,\mt E)$, where $C$ is a semistable curve and $\mt E$ is a properly balanced vector bundle.
+In this section, we will describe the local structure of $\CVc$ in terms of deformation theory of the pairs $(C,\mt E)$, where $C$ is a semistable curve and $\mt E$ is a properly balanced vector bundle.
 Therefore we are going to review the necessary facts.
 First of all, the deformation functor $\text{Def}_C$ of a semistable curve $C$ is smooth (see \cite[Proposition 2.2.10(i), Proposition 2.4.8]{Ser06}) and it admits a miniversal deformation ring (see \cite[Theorem 2.4.1]{Ser06}), i.e. there exists a formally smooth morphism of functors of local Artin $k$-algebras

 inducing an isomorphism between the tangent spaces.
 Moreover, if $C$ is stable its deformation functor admits a universal deformation ring (see \cite[Corollary 2.6.4]{Ser06}), i.e. the morphism of functors above is an isomorphism.
 Let $x$ be a singular point of $C$ and $\hat{\oo}_{C,x}$ the completed local ring of $C$ at $x$.
 The deformation functor $\text{Def}_{\text{Spec}\hat{\oo}_{C,x}}$ admits a miniversal deformation ring $k\llbracket t\rrbracket$ (see \cite[pag.
 81]{DM69}).
 Let $\Sigma$ be the set of singular points of $C$.
 The morphism of Artin functors